 Diverse Training for a Diverse Student Population

 Trainees enter the UCSD MSTP with a diverse range of academic backgrounds and life experiences.
 Currently there are 75 students.
 The Program is committed to recruiting a diverse student body.
 Out-of-state applicants are considered on an equal basis as in-state residents.
-Approximately 8-10 entering students join the Program each year, including underrepresented minorites, disabled, and economically disadvantaged trainess.
+Approximately 8-10 entering students join the Program each year, including underrepresented minorities, disabled, and economically disadvantaged trainees.
 All trainees receive full support for stipend, tuition, and health insurance during all years of the Program.
 Students generally complete both MD and PhD degrees in about eight years.
 Multiple career paths are available to graduates, but 90 percent will obtain further training in one of the specialty areas of medicine.
 Our graduates uniformly achieve their first or second choice residency.
 Over the last 12 years, approximately 90 percent of graduates have subsequently accepted positions in academic health centers.